 After successfully defending my dissertation thesis “Participation and Transparency in Intergovernmental Security Organizations.
 Resource and Norm Driven Opening in the IAEA and OPCW” in late June 2016, the book is now available online in various formats.
-Check out https://book.tobiasweise.de to read the book online, download it as pdf or for your e-reader.
+Check out https://book.tobiasweise.de to read the book online, download it as pdf, order a printed copy or for your e-reader.

 Thanks to everyone who has supported me during the five-year voyage !